5 key steps to enhance workplace policy compliance

 Establish a central library and one source of truth

-The easiest way to ensure policies can be easily found is having a central library where everyone can access them, for example through your intranet.
-This library should also provide one source of truth so there aren’t competing versions of the same policy, but also the facility to link to documents there so an HR policy could be accessed from the HR section of your intranet, for example.
+The easiest way to ensure policies are findable is having a central library where everyone can access them, for example through your intranet.
+This library should also provide one source of truth so there aren’t competing versions of the same policy.
 A solution like Xoralia, is based around establishing a central library and one source of truth, opening up your policies to everyone.

 Make policies findable

 Policies also need to be findable to drive compliance.
-Having a central policy library goes a long way to improve findability but policies also need to be easily findable through any Microsoft, SharePoint or intranet search.
+Having a central policy library goes a long way to improve findability but policies also need to be easily findable through any Microsoft, SharePoint, or intranet search.
 Within your library, having a specific policy search with meaningful filters such as a policy area (e.g. HR, Health & Safety, IT security etc.), as well as the ability to browse through policies, will help employees find what they need.
-Again, these are all capabilities that are rolled into the Xoralia product.
+Again, these are all capabilities available in the Xoralia product.

 Use personalisation